 Scammers – you can meet them everywhere (read below about them).

-If you are planning to drive by yourself – choose main roads.
-Yes, the trip time can be longer, but there you will be safer (better road condition, more people drives through it).
+If you are planning to drive by yourself – choose the main roads.
+Yes, the trip time can be longer, but there you will be safer (better road condition, more people drive through it).

 Which destinations are not safe?

-Ask administrator in place you are staying, which roads to choose and go through them, even if it will be longer ones.
-Listen what locals will say and don’t ignore their advice, they live there most of their life’s, so they know more.
+Ask the administrator in place you are staying, which roads to choose, and go through them, even if it will be long ones.
+Listen to what locals will say and don’t ignore their advice, they live there most of their lives, so they know more.

-Be extra careful and never to stop for anything at these area:
+Be extra careful and never to stop for anything in these areas: